 <snip>

-A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the Status field in the MSCS Response frame or in the MSCS Status subelement of the MSCS Descriptor element of the (Re)Association Response frame, when the AP declines the MSCS request; an MSCS Descriptor element is optionally present in the MSCS Response frame for this case.
+A value of REQUEST_DECLINED, REQUESTED_TCLAS_NOT_SUPPORTED_BY_AP, or INSUFFICIENT_TCLAS_PROCESSING_RESOURCES shall be set in the Status field in the MSCS Response frame or in the MSCS Status subelement of the MSCS Descriptor element of the (Re)Association Response frame, when the AP declines the MSCS request; an MSCS Descriptor element is optionally present in the MSCS Response frame for this case.
 If an MSCS Descriptor element is present in an MSCS Response frame that does not indicate a status of “SUCCESS”, the Request Type field is set to “Change” and the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP STA.
 In the MSCS Descriptor element of a (Re)Association Response frame with a value in the Status field other than “SUCCESS” the Request Type field is set to “Add” if no suggested set of parameters is indicated, or set to “Change” if the element indicates a suggested set of parameters that could be accepted by the AP in response to a subsequent request by the non-AP.